manivaskandukuri/Image-classification-on-CIFAR-10-dataset-using-CNN/README.md

 # Image-classification-on-CIFAR-10-dataset-using-CNN
 Built a CNN model for classifying images on CIFAR-10 dataset.
-Tried with different CNN architectures and Applied different regularization techniques such as Dropout, Batch-normalization and data augmentation and observed the improvement in the performance of the model
+Tried with different CNN architectures and applied different regularization techniques such as Dropout, Batch-normalization and data augmentation and observed the improvement in the performance of the model

 ### Performance of the model with different architectures and different regularization techniques: